joelclermont/kendo-docs/getting-started/ui-widgets/troubleshooting.md

 # Troubleshooting

-This page suggests solutions for commonly encountered problems with the Kendo UI widgets.
+This page provides solutions for commonly problems you may encounter when working with Kendo UI widgets.

-## The widget object is undefined after loading a page through AJAX
+### Problem: The widget object is undefined after loading a page through AJAX

-**Causation:** Usually caused when the loaded page contains a script reference to jQuery.
-This causes all jQuery-based data attributes to be cleared, and in particular the data("kendoWidget") that holds the widget object.
+**Cause:** Usually caused when the page loaded via AJAX contains a script reference to jQuery.
+When jQuery is re-initialized, all jQuery-based data attributes are cleared, including the data("kendoWidget") attribute that holds the Kendo UI widget object.

 **Solution:** Load a partial HTML fragment that doesn't contain any unneeded jQuery references, or use an iframe to load the complete page.